Imaginary-Horizons-Productions/Prophets-of-the-Labyrinth/wiki/Gear-Variants.md

 - all Morning Stars (Light)

 ### Surpassing
-User isn't subject to damage cap
+Increases the user's damage cap

 **Available on**
 - Wolf Ring (Untyped)